We launched 100% nuts and peanut powder

 What is the 100% nuts and peanuts product?

-It is a mixture of different nuts (hazelnut, cashew and walnut) and peanuts, ground into powder and unroasted, for easy consumption to avoid the risk of choking associated with whole nuts and peanuts.
+It is a blend of different nuts (hazelnut, cashew, and walnut) and peanuts, ground into powder and unroasted, for easy consumption and to avoid the choking risk associated with whole nuts and peanuts.

-Its ingredients are: hazelnut* with skin 32%, walnuts* with skin 32%, cashew nut* with skin 18% and peanut* with skin 18%. *From organic production.
+Its ingredients are: hazelnut* with skin 32%, walnuts* with skin 32%, peeled cashew* 18%, and peeled peanut* 18%. *From organic production.

 Why introduce 100% nuts and peanuts early?

-We can't prevent your child's allergies, but we can help you:
+We cannot prevent your little one's allergies, but we can help you:

-- Eliminate the risk of choking thanks to its powder format.
+- Eliminate the risk of choking thanks to its powdered form.

-- Provide interesting amounts of fiber and quality vegetable protein.
+- Provide significant amounts of fiber and quality plant protein.

-- Easily include in their diet a food recommended from the age of 6 months by the Spanish Association of Pediatrics and the WHO.
+- Easily include a food recommended from 6 months by the Spanish Association of Pediatrics and the WHO in their diet.

 Why is it so innovative?

-We can proudly say that it is the only product in the Spanish market that is a mixture of 100% nuts and ground peanuts intended for children.
-We want to facilitate the incorporation of nuts in children's diets without the risk of choking, which is the main reason why their introduction is often delayed.
+We proudly say it is the only product on the Spanish market that is a 100% ground nuts and peanuts blend intended for children.
+We want to make it easier to incorporate nuts into children's diets without the risk of choking, which is the main reason their introduction is usually delayed.

 How do I know if I can give it to my baby?

-You can give it to them from the age of 6 months if they meet these requirements:
+You can give it from 6 months if these requirements are met:

-- She has already started complementary feeding and has already tried a variety of foods on a frequent basis without any allergic reactions.
+- You have already started complementary feeding and have frequently tried a variety of foods without allergic reactions.

 How can I start offering them?